jaimetur/PhotoMigrator/help/01-command-line-interface.md

 -tryTruncAlb ; --try-truncated-albums-grouping ; --no-try-truncated-albums-grouping
                Enable or disable guarded truncated-name grouping for Consolidate Albums Names (default: enabled).
 -trySmallAlb ; --try-small-albums-grouping ; --no-try-small-albums-grouping
-               Enable or disable grouping albums with up to three assets into larger similarly named albums with matching capture dates (default: enabled).
+               Enable or disable grouping small albums into larger similarly named albums with matching capture dates (default: enabled).
+-smallAlbMax ; --small-album-max-assets <COUNT>
+               Set the maximum number of assets that qualifies an album as small for Consolidate Albums Names (default: 3).
+Only used while --try-small-albums-grouping is enabled.
 -dAll        ; --download-all <OUTPUT_FOLDER>
                Download all albums and all non-album assets into <OUTPUT_FOLDER>.
                You must provide the photo client using '--client'.